 How is the neck lift performed?

-There are multiple options for a neck lift, and the correct procedure for you is determined by your anatomy.
+There are multiple options for a neck lift.
+The correct procedure for you is determined by your anatomy.

 After thoroughly consulting with 5 top surgeons in the Bay Area, I chose Dr. Barnett.
 My surgery for neck, lower face, upper lip, brow lifts, upper eyelids and facial fat transfers was done two months ago.
 He is incredibly talented, skillful-a fantastic surgeon!
 And my results are fabulous and I hear will only get better with time I’m very happy!
 About me, I am a RN in the Bay Area and as a RN I am very thorough and knowledgeable.
 And, I am very picky.
 Dr. Barnett from the first consult (which he spent over 1 hour with me, no one else did) and throughout the whole course (pre and post op) of surgery has been wonderful!
 He’s a patient (I’m a list person), considerate, hands on, pleasant and caring surgeon.
 He always puts me at ease at every step.
 10 days post-op I bumped and opened up the incision in my upper eyelid (I had watched 3 episodes of GOT before bedtime and had a nightmare-not recommended :(.
 I called him at 1am and he was so supportive and kind and mended me the very next morning.
 I highly recommend Dr. Barnett.